k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 To generate and download a Summary Execution Report on an LU, click the ![task execution summary report](images/task_execution_summary_report_icon.png) next to each LU.

-Note: the number of entities in the TDM execution report is limited to the number in the TDM_SUMMARY_REPORT_LIMIT Global (imported from the TDM library).
+Note: The number of entities in the TDM execution report is limited to the number in the TDM_SUMMARY_REPORT_LIMIT Global (imported from the TDM library).

 ## Task Execution - Detailed Statistics